-Who are the Busch Gardens Day and Resident Camp team members?
+Who are the Busch Gardens Resident Camps team members?

-The American Camp Association (ACA) accredits Busch Gardens Day Camp and Resident Camp, which exceeds ACA standards to ensure a safe and enjoyable camp experience for all.
-Busch Gardens follows ACA’s suggested guidelines for establishing the number of counselors necessary to oversee a day and resident camp groups.
+The American Camp Association (ACA) accredits Busch Gardens Resident Camp, which exceeds ACA standards to ensure a safe and enjoyable camp experience for all.
+Busch Gardens follows ACA’s suggested guidelines for establishing the number of counselors necessary to oversee a resident camp group.
 Camps for elementary, secondary, and college students are often on the premises at the same time and our properly trained team allow for a well-managed atmosphere when conducting these camps simultaneously.

-How close and how often will my resident camper see animals?
+How close and how often will my camper see animals?

 Participants in Zookeeping 101, Zookeeping 201, Zoo Careers and Vet Careers become amateur zookeepers during camp as they work alongside zoo professionals and camp counselors.
-Campers assist animal care specialists as they deliver diets, clean and prepare habitats using all the tools of the trade: shovels, rakes, gloves, wheel barrows and buckets.
+Campers assist zookeepers as they deliver diets in addition to clean and prepare habitats using all the tools of the trade: shovels, rakes, gloves, wheel barrows and buckets.
 During any zoo husbandry experience, campers may observe behavioral training or medical treatments, all while experiencing unrivaled encounters with many of the diverse species at this zoological facility.